NSLS-II/scientific-python-cookiecutter/docs/source/writing-docs.rst

 * Generate HTML documentation using Sphinx, starting from a working example provided by the cookiecutter template.
 * Edit ``usage.rst`` to add API documentation and narrative documentation.
-* Learn how to incorporate code examples, IPython examples, and matplotlib plots.
+* Learn how to incorporate code examples, IPython examples, matplotlib plots, and typeset math.

 Build the docs
 --------------